How Modern Commerce Unlocks Operational Agility

 Modern systems encourage:

-Retailers who embrace this shift see growth happen through dozens of small optimizations instead of one large initiative.
+By embracing this shift, you will see growth happen through dozens of small optimizations instead of one large initiative.

 This lets teams reuse content across channels: PDPs, email, social, in-store, merchandising platforms, and marketplaces.